meom-group/tutos/git-github.md

 git push
 ```
   - go to your **my_work** repository on github : github.com/yourgithublogin/my_work
-  - you can see that the files are now also on github and the notebooks' cells content and outputs are rendering like [this one](https://github.com/meom-group/tutos/blob/master/cal1/2020-03-20-AA-demo-dask-dashboard-xarray-on-cal1.ipynb) for instance
+  - you can see that the files are now also on github and the notebooks' cells content and outputs are rendering, like [this one](https://github.com/meom-group/tutos/blob/master/cal1/2020-03-20-AA-demo-dask-dashboard-xarray-on-cal1.ipynb) for instance

+So you can send the link to your notebook stored on github to anyone who wants to have a look !

 ## Synchronize your work on multiple machines

-  - now you know how to synchronize your work between your machine and github, this can be applied to another machine, like cal1 for instance
+Now you know how to synchronize your work between your machine and github, this can be applied to another machine, like cal1 for instance :

   - repeat the steps [Add a ssh key for your machine](#add-a-ssh-key-for-your-machine) and [Clone your project on your machine](#clone-your-project-on-your-machine) described above on this new machine
-  - work on this new machine and upload your work to github via steps described in [Save your work on github](#save-your-work-on-github) section
+  - work on this new machine and upload your work to github via the steps described in the [Save your work on github](#save-your-work-on-github) section
-  - if you want to work on the first machine, you need to do a ```git pull``` before adding new files in order to download the changes you've made on the second machine
+  - now, if you want to work on the first machine, you need to do a ```git pull``` before adding new files in order to download the changes you've made on the second machine

 For more informations on git, check out the [official documentation](https://git-scm.com/book/en/v2), a [cheat sheet](https://training.github.com/) in the language of your choice and a [tutorial](https://swcarpentry.github.io/git-novice/) by software carpentry